Tochukz/toy-robot/README.md

 The Toy robot is a simulation of a Toy that can move on a table with a pre defined dimensions.
 The movement of the Toy robot is restricited by the dimensions of the surface of the table.

+### Application
+This is an interactive CLI application.

 ### Requirments
 * Node version >= 16.x